ajkavanagh/pacman/docs/Design.md

 * DONE - Starting a game (press 's' to start)
 * DONE - Game over
 * DONE - Pause the game key
-* Finishing a level (i.e. dots are up, and moving to the next level)
+* DONE - Finishing a level (i.e. dots are up, and moving to the next level)
 * Animation whilst waiting to start the game.
 * Resolving the `display` 'reader' in the UI section
 * Sorting out the random number generator in IO monad and passing it to the main display